 - Type of tunnel syndrome (carpal tunnel syndrome, cubital tunnel syndrome, or radial tunnel syndrome)

-Our specialty-trained elbow doctors at Appalachian Orthopedics, Dr. Charles Barnes, Dr. Jason Brashear, Dr. Jonathan Clark, Dr. Benjamin England, Dr. Michael Fleenor, Dr. James Goss, Dr. John Holbrook, Dr. Gabriel Hommel, Dr. Thomas Huddleston, Dr. Bart McKinney, Dr. Reagan Parr, Dr. John Phillips, Dr. Larry Waldrop, and Dr. T. Lisle Whitman, have a full understanding of the elbow's anatomy and are dedicated to delivering an exceptional level of elbow care.
+At Appalachian Orthopedics, we offer three convenient locations: Bristol – Hospital, Bristol Midway, and Johnson City.
+Our specialty-trained elbow doctors at Appalachian Orthopedics, Dr. Jason Brashear, Dr. Jonathan Clark, Dr. James Goss, Dr. John Holbrook, Dr. Gabriel Hommel, Dr. Matthew Lamagna, Dr. Bart McKinney, Dr. Reagan Parr, Dr. John Phillips, Dr. Larry Waldrop, and Dr. T. Lisle Whitman, have a full understanding of the elbow's anatomy and are dedicated to delivering an exceptional level of elbow care.
 They will apply their expertise directly to your situation and can guide you toward treatments that help reduce pain and restore you to optimal health.
 Our elbow surgeons always carefully consider nonsurgical options first before recommending surgery.
 Early on, they may take X-rays so they can further study the bone and surrounding structures to determine which nonsurgical treatment may be right for you, such as physical therapy or injections.
 If elbow surgery is ultimately needed, rest assured that our orthopedic experts will use their advanced skills along with our state-of-the-art technology to perform a surgical procedure that can help reduce or eliminate your pain and help you gain the use of your elbow again.